-Workers' Comp Help's goal is to make the process of finding a workers' comp attorney as easy as possible.
-Just fill out the free evaluation form located on this site and you will be put in touch with a workers' comp attorney in your area for a free evaluation of your workmans' compensation claim
+Our goal at Workers' Comp Help is to make the process of finding a qualified workers' compensation attorney easy and painless.
+To be connected with a workers' comp attorney in your area, simply fill out the free evaluation form located on the top of this page.
+You will then be connected with a licensed workers' comp attorney in your area who will be able to give you a free, non-obligational evaluation of your workers' comp case.

-Most workers' comp attorneys work on a contingency basis, meaning you will not have to pay your work comp lawyer unless your workers' compensation case is successful.
-If you are awarded workers' comp benefits, your attorney will receive a percentage of your workers' comp benefits.
-The percentage will depend on the state in which you are filing your workmans' compensation claim and should be discussed with your chosen workers' compensation lawyer.
+Workers' compensation attorneys usually work on a contingency-fee basis, you will only pay your attorney if your workers' compensation claim is successful.
+If your workers' compensation claim is successful and you are awarded benefits, your attorney will receive a percentage of your settlement.
+The percentage your attorney is entitled to will depend on the state where you were injured.
+You can also ask your workers' comp attorney any additional questions on how the payment process works.

-If you are unable to work due to a work injury, it is important to contact a workmans compensation lawyer who can start the claim process.
-If your workers comp case is not filed within the set time period, you will not be eligible for a workmens comp settlement.
+If you are unable to work due to an on-the-job injury, it is important to contact a workers' compensation attorney as soon as possible.
+You have a limited time to file a claim successfully.
+If your workers' comp case is not filed within the your state's period of eligibility, you will not be eligible for a workmens' comp settlement.